SJT00/SJT00.github.io/devlogs/2025-04-10-hello-world.md

 - [ ] Find a storage solution for media, maybe Google drive or Cloudinary?
 - [ ] Integrate cards in showcase with this section by adding a button on the relevant card that scrolls the relevant dev logs folder into view.
-- [ ] For above add a way to use url id `#devlog/${name}` to directly go to relevant dev log, allowing quick links for future referral.
+- [x] For the above add a way to use uri ecnoding to directly go to relevant dev log, allowing quick links for future references in a format like `SiteURL/#devlog:{name}`.
 - [ ] Add a contact me button somewhere for any curious bystanders.
 - [ ] Measure and compare performance of this page in general and this section in particular.
 - [ ] Maybe... just maybe setup some kind of CI for online Markdown editor to allow for not even needing to push to git repo